 Thyroid surgery is most commonly performed when your doctor finds a lump or nodule in your thyroid gland.
 The surgeons at Rockwall Surgical Specialists have years of experience performing traditional and minimally invasive thyroid surgery to remove cancer, treat a goiter, or eliminate nodules and cysts.
-To learn more about thyroid surgery procedures, call one of the offices in Rowlett, Rockwall, Greenville, and Forney, Texas, or use online booking to schedule a consultation.
+To learn more about thyroid surgery procedures, call one of the offices in Rowlett, Rockwall, Greenville, Terrell, and Forney, Texas, or use online booking to schedule a consultation.

 Your doctor may recommend thyroid surgery for the following thyroid conditions: